acend/openshift-operations-training/content/en/docs/04/01_basics.md

 ## Task {{% param sectionnumber %}}.4: Node logs

 You might be tempted now to use the `oc debug node` feature to use it for all kinds of debugging tasks.
-However, there is one very useful `oc adm` subcommand that comes in especially handy when you want to look at a node's logs.
+However, there is one particularly useful `oc adm` subcommand that comes in especially handy when you want to look at a node's logs.

 `oc adm node-logs` allows you to retrieve node logs.
 By default, the command queries the systemd journal.